Sikongdddl/Sikongdddl/README.md

 ### Hi there 👋

-🔭 I’m currently working on model-based RL in electronic system schedule in Artifical Intelligence Researching Institude of SJTU.
+🔭 I’m currently working on model-based SafeRL in Artifical Intelligence Researching Institude of SJTU with guidance of Prof. Wang Yunbo.

 Glad to have some discussions, Not mustly about reinforcement learning XD.
 <!--